 Omar has a 45.3 bWAR.
 But it is his 28.4 defensive WAR (10th all-time) that we will buy him some votes.

-Most similar careers: None are particularly close, the closest on the chart are Lou Brock (elected by the BBWAA), Harold Baines (completely opposite, but also a specialist, and now in the Hall because he had friends on the committee), and Rusty Staub.
+Similar Players: None that are particularly close, the closest on the chart are Lou Brock (elected BBWAA), Harold Baines (completely opposite, but also a specialist), and Rusty Staub.
 Luis Aparicio (BBWAA) is the best true comparable.
 Nellie Fox (Veteran’s Committee) is another.
-With the exception of Rafael Palmeiro, Rusty Staub’s 11,229 PA is the highest without the player being inducted in Cooperstown.
-So that bodes well for Vizquel at just over 12,000.

 Would you vote Omar Vizquel into the Baseball Hall of Fame?